ymuichiro/quick_learning_symbol_en/08_lock.md

 ```

 ### Note
-Hash Lock Transactions can be created and announced by anyone, not just the account that initially creates and signs the transaction, but makes sure that the Aggregate Transaction includes a transaction for whom the account is the signer.
-Dummy transactions with no mosaic transmission & no message are fine (they say this is a specification to affect performance).
+Hash Lock Transactions can be created and announced by anyone, not just the account that initially creates and signs the transaction.
+But make sure that the Aggregate Transaction includes a transaction for whom the account is the signer.
+Dummy transactions with no mosaic transmission and no message are valid.

 ## 8.2 Secret Lock・Secret Proof

 The secret lock creates a common password in advance and locks the designated mosaic.
-That allows the recipient to receive the locked mosaic if they can prove possession of the password within the expiry date.
+This allows the recipient to receive the locked mosaic if they can prove that they possess the password before the lock expiry date.

-This section describes how Alice locks the 1XYM and Bob unlocks it to receive it.
+This section describes how Alice locks 1XYM and Bob unlocks the transaction to receive the funds.

 First, create a Bob account to interact with Alice.
-Bob needs to announce the transaction to unlock the lock, so please receive about 10XYM from the FAUCET.
+Bob needs to announce the transaction to unlock the transaction, so please request 10XYM from the faucet.

 ```js
 bob = sym.Account.generateNewAccount(networkType);